Robot-mitski/Robot-mitski/README.md

 <h2 align="left">Hi 👋!
-My name is Smirnova Nika and I'm a student, from Saint Petersburg </h2>
+My name is Smirnova Nika and I'm a student from Saint Petersburg </h2>

 ###